 … The beneficial owner of property has been described as “the real owner of property even though it is in someone else’s name”: [citation omitted] …

 The principal characteristic of joint tenancy is the right of survivorship.
 When a joint tenant dies, his or her interest in property is extinguished.
 If there is more than one surviving joint tenant, they continue to hold the property as joint tenants.
 The last surviving joint tenant takes full ownership of the property.

 Dealing Freely With Property Until Death

-After something goes in joint tenancy how can it be used?
-Our BC Joint Tenancy Right of Survivorship Lawyers explain that each party can deal freely with their interest until one dies.
+After something goes into joint tenancy how can it be used?
+Our BC Joint Tenancy Right of Survivorship Lawyers explains that each party can deal freely with their interest until one dies.